Comparison·Jun 15, 2026·12 min read

 If your applicants send clean PDFs from clean systems, the document intake question is uninteresting.
 The data is structured.
 You parse it, you decide.
 Most enterprise risk platforms assume this is the world they live in.
 For tier-one bank originations from existing customers with digital onboarding, that assumption is fine.

 For everyone else, it is not.
-The applications that come in to a typical mid-market lender in the Philippines, Indonesia, Vietnam, or Malaysia include scanned identity documents, handwritten income statements, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen different formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.
+The applications that come in to a typical lender include scanned identity documents, handwritten income statements, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen different formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.
 That is the input pipeline.

-Floowed reads all of that as a first-class product surface.
+Floowed reads and analyses all of that as a first-class product surface.
 Same accuracy across input quality.
-The output is structured data the decisioning layer acts on.
+It does not stop at extraction: it normalizes income, computes bank-statement metrics like ADB and DSCR, flags fraud and tampering, and cross-checks each document against the others and against the evidence in the image.
+The output is structured data the Decisioning Engine acts on.
 No separate document intelligence vendor procurement, no integration work, no second contract.
+This is the same document moat that lets Floowed read the paperwork other IDPs choke on.
 If you go with a platform that treats document intake as a separate module or a partnership, you are signing two contracts and integrating two products.
-If document quality is your real bottleneck, you are also paying for the partner platform to be tuned to your specific document types, which is itself a project.
 Floowed solves that as the platform, not as an add-on.
+For the deeper mechanics, see our guide to bank statement analysis software.

 Deployment timeline: same week vs quarters